 Some accidents leave victims with life-changing injuries, and other accidents result in a victim’s death.
 In California, surviving family members can bring a lawsuit for wrongful death.

-These lawsuits are complex, and you will need a lawyer who is experienced in this area of law.
+These lawsuits are complex, and you will need an expert wrongful death lawyer who is experienced in this area of law.
 But if successful, wrongful death lawsuits provide some measure of comfort to people who have lost a loved one.

 To prepare yourself for a lawsuit, here is a summary of wrongful death law in California.

 California Code of Civil Procedure § 377.60 lays out the California wrongful death statute.
 It gives the following people the power to sue:

 - Spouse or domestic partner;